riya-16/Quality-of-Life/README.md

 # Quality-of-Life
-Predicting quality of life for USA counties using satellite imagery https://info.gramener.com/whitepaper-satellite-images-quality-of-life
+This repository contains code that helps you to build a model which will predict the quality of life from satellite imagery.
+You can find the more information regarding the model development here https://info.gramener.com/whitepaper-satellite-images-quality-of-life.
+The code is available under MIT License

+# Execution
 The zip folder contains all the necessary files to execute the project.

 data\qol\sentinel.csv: has lat long information for USA counties